Rise to Success: Career Highlights of Travis Kelce

 2007: Senior Year Football Stats

-In 2007, as a senior at Cleveland Heights High School, Travis Kelce rushed for 1,016 yards and 10 touchdowns, and threw for 1,523 yards, 21 touchdowns, and eight interceptions, earning All-Lake Erie League honors.
+In 2007, as a senior at Cleveland Heights High School, Travis Kelce rushed for 1,016 yards and 10 touchdowns and threw for 1,523 yards, 21 touchdowns, and eight interceptions, earning him All-Lake Erie League honors.

 In 2008, Travis Kelce redshirted at the University of Cincinnati.

-In 2009, Travis Kelce appeared in 11 games for the Cincinnati Bearcats, playing tight end and quarterback, and tallied 8 rushes for 47 yards and two touchdowns, and one reception for three yards.
+In 2009, Travis Kelce appeared in 11 games for the Cincinnati Bearcats, playing at tight end and quarterback out of the wildcat formation.
+He had eight rushes for 47 yards and two touchdowns and one reception for three yards.

 2011: Jason Kelce Drafted by Eagles

-In 2011, Travis Kelce returned to playing tight end for the Cincinnati Bearcats, recording 13 catches for 150 yards and two touchdowns.
+In 2011, Travis Kelce returned to the Cincinnati Bearcats, playing tight end and recording 13 catches for 150 yards and two touchdowns.

 October 12, 2013: Placed on Injured Reserve

-On October 12, 2013, Travis Kelce was placed on injured reserve after undergoing microfracture surgery on his knee, following an injury in the preseason.
-He only played one snap during the season before being placed on injured reserve.
+On October 12, 2013, Travis Kelce was placed on injured reserve after having microfracture surgery performed on his knee.

 2013: Drafted by Kansas City Chiefs